mfisher5/FISH546/Cod-Time-Series-Project/Scripts/Markdown_files_for_scripts/bowtie_blast_filtering.md

 ##### [4] Filtering out repetive loci with custom script

 Lastly, you will use Dan's custom [script](https://github.com/nclowell/FISH546/blob/master/Cod-Time-Series-Project/Scripts/parseBowtie_DD.py) for parsing the ``bowtie`` results.
-This script will only retain the loci that did not align to loci other than themselves by rewriting your ``bowtie`` filtered file.
+This script will only retain the loci that did not align to loci other than themselves and will rewrite your ``bowtie`` filtered file.

 The command line arguments for this script are [i] your ``bowtie`` SAM file and [ii] the fasta file of ``bowtie``-filtered tags that you used to build your ``bowtie`` index.